 Most potting substrates used for growing orchids have little or no nutritional value and should not be relied upon to feed your orchids.
 The substrate primarily exists to allow the roots to anchor the plant, allow for gas exchange to occur and provide a domain for water to be "stored" for the roots to absorb.
 You have to introduce nutrients to the orchid via a nutrient solution that is added to the water and poured through the potting substrate so that orchid roots can absorb them.

 Nutrients exist in the solution as positively or negatively charged ions.
-When they come into contact with the orchid root they are absorbed, stored by the velamin layer and released to root for transportation throughout the plant.
-Velamin is the white outer covering found on most orchid roots.
+When they come into contact with the orchid root they are absorbed, stored by the velamen layer and released to root for transportation throughout the plant.
+Velamen is the white outer covering found on most orchid roots.

 Please note: If you use organic amendments like fish emulsion, seaweed extract or blood and bone, they have to be broken down into positively and negatively charged ions by the biology that exists in the potting media, so that orchid roots can absorb the nutrients.
 Roots can’t absorb bits of fish and seaweed, etc.